+Immediate Zone

-Non-combustible Zone (0 - 1.5 m from building) - no planting of trees in this area.
+(0 - 1.5 m from building) - no planting of trees or other woody vegetation or use of mulch in this area.

-Zone 1 (1.5 - 10 m from building) - no planting of coniferous trees in this area.
+Intermediate Zone (1.5 - 10 m from building) - no planting of coniferous trees in this area.
 You may plant deciduous native trees like aspen, poplar, cottonwood and birch.
 This is encouraged.